Focus Drift

 If you create a Focus Drift account and enable sync:

-• Your task data, reflections, and settings are synced to your personal Focus Drift account hosted on Supabase (our cloud database provider)
+• Your task data, reflections, and settings are synced to your personal Focus Drift account hosted on Supabase

 • All data is encrypted during transmission using TLS